kcajj/ONT_phages/notes/note1.md

 also, almost every read has this sequence as supplementary alignment. we conclude that the seuqence is indeed part of the nanopore chemistry, maybe our datasets on the chemistry are not enough updated.

-the sequence is part of both forward and reverse mapped reads, but it is present only as the plain nucleotide sequence in the dataset, no reverse complement. how can we say that?
+the sequence is part of both forward and reverse mapped reads, but it is present only as the plain nucleotide sequence in the dataset, no reverse complement because all the reads that map in the artifact region are forward reads, this is consistent with the fact that the sequence is a barcode.

 we have to check also the un aligned mid portion of the sams and the last part. in the middle there is nothing strange. at the end of the sequence there are many reads with a lot of ?. these are secondary alignments, probably the main alignment is at the beginning of the sequence and we have the last part at the end, this is consistent with the fact that the phage genome is circular. the thing is that is difficult to check for this because all the reads have a supplementary alignment for the artifact region.